Phani-pegasus/IndiGG-Quiz/README.md

 A simple Quiz Application using HTML , CSS and JavaScript.

-To create this program (Quiz Application with Timer).
-First, you need to create three Files one HTML File, CSS File and JavaScript file.

 The logic used in every file is described as:

 1. Quiz HTML Structure